Distance Table for the 12th Planet

 10/25/03

 * This is the distance in [Sun / Pluto] units from the Sun to the deflection point.
-The deflection point is where the repulsion force emanating the Sun and solar system affect the orbital path of the 12th planet.
+The deflection point is where the repulsion force emanating the Sun and solar system affects the orbital path of the 12th planet.
+Where it is easier to move lateral on the outside of the solar system than a direct path towards the Sun.

 Column Explanations: